yuanxiesa/network_motif_analysis/README.md

 # Network Motif Analysis

 ## Project Description
 This project aims to use network motifs (small but recurring patterns in networks) to distinguish biased citation networks from unbiased ones.
-To do so, we developed an algorithm to generate the network null model for statistical testing.

 ## File Description

 ## Acknowledgment and Credits
 We tested our methods on two datasets.
 One dataset include a biased citation network (the hygiene hypothesis network), and the other include an unbiased network (the diesel and lung cancer network).